-The MSSA is a non-profit association recognised as the national controlling body for mind sports in South Africa.
-It is affiliated to the International eSports Federation, Federation de Jeau du Mondiale, and the International Wargames Federation.
+The MSSA is a non-profit association affiliated to the International eSports Federation, Federation de Jeau du Mondiale, and the International Wargames Federation.
 Due to its membership of such international bodies, the MSSA is the sole authority for the games that it caters for in terms of the Sport and Recreation Act of 1998 (as amended).